-If you are on campus, you can reach University Police and Public Safety by dialing 814-898-6101 from any campus phone.
+If you are on campus, you can reach University Police and Public Safety by dialing 724-773-3888 from any phone.

-University Police and Public Safety may also be reached by pressing the emergency button on any of the emergency phones located around campus.
+911 may also be reached by pressing the emergency button on any of the emergency or courtesy phones located around campus.